animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 Possibly easier to read here.

-All worse than the writing I obtain in my journals.
+All worse than the writing I obtain in my journals, being that I'm limitted by contextually-dependent linguistic laws.

 ## (time-clock version)